CristianZ999/StarsVSBlackHoles/README.md

 The visual and audio assets were used only for a university project and were obtained from publicly available online sources.
 Their original sources are no longer known.
 No ownership is claimed over these third-party assets.

+## Project Status

+The game code is preserved in its original form as written for my second-year university assignment.
+Only the documentation and repository presentation have been updated.
+This allows the project to reflect my programming level and design decisions at that stage of my studies.
 ## Author
 Cristian-Eugen Zamfirescu